Bread Dad

 Home

 This bread machine rosemary bread recipe makes a great tasting bread with tons of Italian flavor.
 In addition, this bread smells fantastic coming out of the bread machine.
 You get the combined smell of rosemary AND freshly made bread.
 Your kitchen will smell wonderful!!
-This may be our best smelling bread machine recipe.
+This may be my best smelling bread machine recipe.

 Bread Machine Rosemary Bread – Delicious & Smells Great!!